Web Application Hosting¶

 which web applications can be deployed.
 You can also describe the instance as a deployment

-Once a group has a PA-Instance allocation one of the group members may open a support request for creation of a PubApps instance.
+Once a group has a PA-Instance allocation one of the group members may open a support request for creation of a PubApps instance, which will result in a creation of the initial web hosting VM.

 The following components will be configured during instance setup: